Daschi1/automatic-logistic-chests/README.md

 ### Per-Player Settings

-- **Receive Message When Selected Refreshed**: Show a chat message after refreshing a selected logistic chest (default: true).
+- **Receive a message when refreshing a logistic chest**: Receive a chat message when a selected logistic chest is refreshed (default: true).

 ## Controls